Skip to main content

 No one wants to sacrifice buying, or doing, the things they most enjoy.
 But making that distinction between “nice to have” and “need to have” is huge when it comes to your budget.

-“Discretionary expenses are usually the easiest to cut, yet often the hardest to give up,” Waterman said.
+“Discretionary expenses are usually the easiest to cut, yet often the hardest to give up,” Johnston said.
 “Remember your reasons for making these changes and you may be surprised by how little you miss certain things.”

 ✅ Good to know: Many businesses, from restaurants to even airlines, extend senior discounts if you ask.
 If you’re not quite ready to give up your daily coffee or movie, you might be able to save some money on it!